-This function programs the signal generator to produce an arbitrary waveform.
+This functions instructs the signal generator to produce an arbitrary waveform.

 The arbitrary waveform generator uses direct digital synthesis (DDS).
-It maintains a 32-bit phase accumulator that indicates the present location in the waveform.
-The top bits of the phase accumulator are used as an index into a buffer containing the arbitrary waveform.
-The remaining bits act as the fractional part of the index, enabling high-resolution control of output frequency and allowing the generation of lower frequencies.
+It maintains a 32-bit phase counter that indicates the present location in the waveform.
+The top 11 bits of the counter are used as an index into a buffer containing the arbitrary waveform.